Welcome to our parents.

 We have robust procedures for admitting anyone into the school who will work with children and any visitor without a DBS (formerly CRB) certificate, including parents, is accompanied at all times.

-All visitors are provided with our Safeguarding Leaflet (see left) which outlines the procedure for reporting any concerns they may have.
+All visitors are provided with our Safeguarding information which outlines the procedure for reporting any concerns they may have.

-Anyone witnessing a disclosure or feeling concern is directed to immediately record the details on our electronic system called Safeguard.
-Where is it not possible to access a computer, or in the event of a visitor being concerned, one of the school’s internal concern forms (pink slips) is completed and to returned to one of the DSLs as soon as possible.
+Any member of staff witnessing a disclosure, or feeling concern, is directed to immediately record the details on our electronic system called Safeguard.
+Where it is not possible to access a computer, or in the event of a visitor being concerned, one of the school’s internal concern forms (pink slips) is completed and returned to one of the DSLs immediately.

 Please see our Child Protection policy for more detail about recognising the signs of abuse and the procedures to follow.

 If you are a parent and have concerns about any child, whether a pupil at Rockingham or not, then you should contact the Multi Agency Safeguarding Hub (MASH team) on 03001267000 (option 1).
 You can do this anonymously if you prefer.